1. Security Principles

 Least privilege is an enormously powerful approach.
 It doesn’t reduce the probability of failure, but it can reduce the expected cost of failures.
 The less privilege that a program has, the less harm it can do if it goes awry or becomes subverted.

 For instance, the principle of least privilege can help reduce the damage caused by buffer overflow.
-(We’ll discuss buffer overflows more in the next section.)
+(We’ll discuss buffer overflows more in the next chapter.)
 If a program is compromised by a buffer overflow attack, then it will probably be completely taken over by an intruder, and the intruder will gain all the privileges the program had.
 Thus, the fewer privileges that a program has, the less harm is done if it should someday be penetrated by a buffer overflow attack.

 How does Unix do, in terms of least privilege?
 Answer: Pretty lousy.
 Every program gets all the privileges of the user that invokes it.
 For instance, if I run a editor to edit a single file, the editor receives all the privileges of my user account, including the powers to read, modify, or delete all my files.
-That’s much more than is needed; strictly speaking, the editor probably only needs access to the file being edited to get the job done.
+That’s much more than is needed; strictly speaking, the editor probably only needs access to the one file being edited to get the job done.

 1.7.
 Separation of responsibility